akshayy-notbot/prepAI-prototype/PROMPT_OPTIMIZER_README.md

 ## 🔍 Troubleshooting

 ### Backend Not Running
-- Ensure your FastAPI server is running on `http://localhost:8000`
+- **Local Development**: Ensure your FastAPI server is running on `http://localhost:8000`
+- **Render Deployment**: Your backend is automatically available at `https://prepai-api.onrender.com`
 - Check console for any error messages
+- The tool automatically detects environment and shows API status

 ### API Errors
 - Verify your Gemini API key is configured